javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 - **add(value, [key])**
     Same as `put`, but if there's already a value with the same key, then the request fails, and an error with the name `"ConstraintError"` is generated.

-Just like when opening a database, we send a request: `books.add(book)`, and then wait for `success/error` events.
+Similar to opening a database, we can send a request: `books.add(book)`, and then wait for `success/error` events.

 - The `request.result` for `add` is the key of the new object.
 - The error is in `request.error` (if any).

-## Transactions autocommit
+## Transactions' autocommit

 In the example above we started the transaction and made `add` request.
-We could make more requests.
-How do we finish ("commit") the transaction?
+But as we stated previously, a transaction may have multiple associated requests, that must either all success or all fail.
+How do we mark the transaction as finished, no more requests to come?

 The short answer is: we don't.